Comic Jumper: The Adventures of Captain Smiley: Reception

-Comic Jumper received "average" reviews, just one point short of "generally favorable", according to the review aggregation website Metacritic.
+Comic Jumper received "average" reviews according to the review aggregation website Metacritic.
 Critics had been generally favorable of the game's humor.

 The Official Xbox Magazine UK (OXMUK) staff called the game "bloody funny".
 GameSpot's Carolyn Petit concurred, stating that "Twisted Pixel delivers big fun and big laughs in this varied, comic-book-themed side-scrolling shooter".
 Nick Chester of Destructoid said the game had "laugh out loud" moments and "spot-on comedic delivery".
 Game Informer's Meagan Marie also appreciated the humor and commented that "Twisted Pixel didn’t break the fourth wall; they completely decimated it".
 Joystiq's Ludwig Kietzmann added that "Twisted Pixel regularly drives a bulldozer through the fourth wall".
 GameSpot also praised the character design, calling the lead characters "memorable".
 OXMUK also praised the number of unlockables in the game, as did GameSpot.
 Official Xbox Magazine's Mikel Reparaz noted that the constant change of gameplay mechanics kept the game feeling fresh and enjoyable.
 He also lauded Comic Jumper's visuals, calling them "striking".
 Levi Buchanan of IGN shared similar comments, stating the game had "sharp art direction" which kept the game feeling "fresh and vibrant from start to end".